-COVID claims 67 more lives, 3,711 fresh cases emerge
+Covid claims 67 more lives, 3,711 fresh cases emerge

-ISLAMABAD: At least 67 new lives succumbed to COVID-19 in the past 24-hour period on Sunday, while the positivity rate for fresh infections stood at 6.8 percent, National Command and Operation Center (NCOC) said on Sunday.
+ISLAMABAD: At least 67 people succumbed to COVID-19 in the past 24-hour period on Sunday, while the positivity rate for fresh infections stood at 6.8 percent, the National Command and Operation Center (NCOC) said on Sunday.

-In the daily statistics reported since Saturday 54,204 total tests were conducted in last 24-hour out of which 3,711 fresh cases emerged.
-Total deaths with the new ones reported Sunday have risen to 24,406 so far, NCOC reported.
+In the daily statistics reported since Saturday, 54,204 total tests were conducted in the last 24 hours out of which 3,711 fresh cases emerged.
+Total deaths with the new ones reported Sunday have risen to 24,406 so far, the NCOC reported.

 Pertinent to keep in mind amid the fourth wave of the pandemic that even toddlers are being infected with the Delta variant of the COVID-19 as the number of cases is rapidly increasing in Punjab’s provincial capital.